bharathkrishnan/bharathkrishnan.github.com/ErinMeyer.md

-Author Erin Meyer,  Books Read 1 / 1
+# Erin Meyer:  Books Read 1 / 1

 ## ![No Rules Rules: Netflix and the Culture of Reinvention](https://covers.openlibrary.org/b/isbn/9781984877864-S.jpg) No Rules Rules: Netflix and the Culture of Reinvention
 *[Reed Hastings](../ReedHastings) & [Erin Meyer](../ErinMeyer)*